bdsowers/InDesign_SupportScripts/readme.md

 In data, if you name your column v_[script_label], fill that column with TRUE or FALSE - TRUE if the thing should remain, FALSE otherwise.

-Then run the LabelSupport script.
+Then run the LabelSupport script and choose your CSV data file.
 Anything with the [script_label] label that is set to FALSE in the data will be removed from the image.

 ### Disabling Objects (Option 2)